Who's who at the Men's Health Forum

 John Chisholm has been chair of the Men’s Health Forum since April 2013.

-He has been involved in representing doctors at national level for more than 30 years.
-He is a member of the Council of the Royal College of General Practitioners, where he is health and work lead, and a Trustee of the College.
-He is a Vice-President of the British Medical Association and a member of its Council and Medical Ethics Committee and of various other national bodies including the Self Care Forum and a Director of Concordia Health Ltd. For four years he was an adviser to the NHS Working in Partnership Programme.
+He has been involved in representing doctors at national level for more than 40 years.
+He is a Vice-President of the British Medical Association, a member of its Council and the Chair of its Medical Ethics Committee.
+He is a member of the Council of the Royal College of General Practitioners, where he is health and work lead, and Deputy Chair of the College’s Trustee Board.
+He is a Trustee of the Self Care Forum.
+For four years he was an adviser to the NHS Working in Partnership Programme.
 During his time as Chair of the BMA’s General Practitioners Committee, he led the negotiation of the new GP contract.

-John’s interests include men’s health, self care, medical ethics, healthcare reform, and the relationship between health and work.
+John’s interests include men’s health, self care, medical ethics, human rights, medical professionalism, healthcare reform, the impact of Brexit on healthcare and public health, and the relationship between health and work.
 John was formerly a member of the General Medical Council, the Joint Committee on Postgraduate Training for General Practice and the Standing Medical Advisory Committee, and of numerous other professional and Governmental advisory bodies.
 He has written extensively about the organisation of general practice.

 Shaun Davis is Group Director of Safety, Health, Wellbeing & Sustainability at Royal Mail Group, joining in the organisation in September 2012.
 Prior to Royal Mail Group, Shaun worked in the construction and waste management sectors and led organisations to achieve significant improvements in performance.